containers/podman/docs/source/markdown/podman-cp.1.md

 **podman container cp** [*options*] [*container*:]*src_path* [*container*:]*dest_path*

 ## DESCRIPTION
-Copies the contents of **src_path** to the **dest_path**.
+Copy the contents of **src_path** to the **dest_path**.
 You can copy from the container's filesystem to the local machine or the reverse, from the local filesystem to the container.
-If - is specified for either the SRC_PATH or DEST_PATH, you can also stream a tar archive from STDIN or to STDOUT.
+If `-` is specified for either the SRC_PATH or DEST_PATH, you can also stream a tar archive from STDIN or to STDOUT.

 The CONTAINER can be a running or stopped container.
 The **src_path** or **dest_path** can be a file or directory.

-The **podman cp** command assumes container paths are relative to the container's / (root) directory.
+The **podman cp** command assumes container paths are relative to the container's root directory (i.e., `/`).

 This means supplying the initial forward slash is optional;